Ryan O'Neal: 1970–1980: Film stardom

 In between the film's production and release, O'Neal appeared in a TV movie written by Eric Ambler, Love Hate Love (1971), which received good ratings.
 He also made a Western, Wild Rovers (1971) with William Holden for director Blake Edwards.
 Wild Rovers, badly cut by MGM, was considerably less popular than Love Story.
 O'Neal was going to make another film for MGM, Deadly Honeymoon (1974), from a novel by Lawrence Block.
 However, O'Neal pulled out.
 Peter Bogdanovich later said MGM head Jim Aubrey was "cruel" to O'Neal.

 Director Nic Roeg wanted O'Neal to appear opposite Julie Christie in an adaptation of Out of Africa that was never made.
 Instead, O'Neal starred in the screwball comedy What's Up, Doc?
 (1972) for Bogdanovich and opposite Barbra Streisand.
 The film was the third-highest-grossing film of 1972 and led to his receiving an offer to star in a movie for Stanley Kubrick, Barry Lyndon.
 While that film was in pre-production, O'Neal played a jewel thief in The Thief Who Came to Dinner (1972) opposite Jacqueline Bisset and Warren Oates.
 Then he was reunited with Bogdanovich for Paper Moon (1973) in which he starred opposite his daughter Tatum O'Neal.
 His performance in the film earned him a nomination for the Golden Globe Award for Best Actor – Motion Picture Musical or Comedy, and he was voted by exhibitors as the second-most-popular star of 1973 in the United States, behind Clint Eastwood.

 O'Neal spent over a year making Barry Lyndon (1975) for Kubrick.
 The resulting film, despite being nominated for seven Academy Awards, was considered a commercial disappointment and had a mixed critical reception; it won O'Neal a Harvard Lampoon Award for the Worst Actor of 1975.
 Reflecting in 1985, O'Neal said the film was "all right but he [Kubrick] completely changed the picture during the year he spent editing it".
 The film's reputation has risen in recent years but O'Neal said his career never recovered from the film's reception.

-O'Neal had been originally meant to star in Bogdanovich's flop musical At Long Last Love but was replaced by Burt Reynolds.
+O'Neal had been originally meant to star in Bogdanovich's musical At Long Last Love but was replaced by Burt Reynolds.
 However he made the screwball comedy Nickelodeon (1976) with Reynolds, Bogdanovich and Tatum O'Neal, for a fee of $750,000.
 The film flopped at the box office.
 O'Neal followed this with a small role in the all-star war film A Bridge Too Far (1977), playing General James Gavin.
 O'Neal's performance as a hardened general was much criticised, although O'Neal was only a year older than Gavin at the time of the events in the film.
 "Can I help it if I photograph like I'm 16 and they gave me a helmet that was too big for my head?" he later said.
 "At least I did my own parachute jump."
 The film was the 6th most popular movie of 1977.